MotuS-Web/MotuS-Backend/ObjectStorageGuide_EN.md

     - [Delete files from bucket](#7-4-delete-files-from-bucket)

 ## Why should I use it?
-The reasons for using Object Storage are:
+The reasons for using Object Storage
 - **Efficient data management:** The open source we created exchanges data with both the client and the AI ​​server.
 If the files sent from the client to the BE server are stored in Object Storage, they can be used by the AI ​​Server and the client, reducing the number of API requests received from BE.
 - **Reduced Latency:** Since files can be accessed in URL format, latency through file transfer is reduced.
 - **Server capacity and management efficiency:** When files are stored inside the server, server capacity increases and file management becomes difficult when the server is expanded.
 These problems can be solved through Object Storage.